LeeMorinUCF/QMB3311S22/demo_03_PP_Ch_03_Function_Design/README.md

 * If you find it is getting too complicated, consider breaking up the calculation into separate parts.
   * Is there a natural checkpoint where you can test with examples?
+  * Should you consider splitting up the function into separate functions?
 * Choose examples that provide good testing cases.
   * Does your function work with negative values?
   * Does it work with missing values?